““While we try to teach our children all about life, our children teach us what life is all about.”

 What life has taught me is this:

 A healthy and vibrant body is a good place to live.
-When we eat a delicious meal, we feel nourished and content.
-A warm and comfortable house, makes us feel safe and cosy.
-Family and people we love and love us back, are our security net.
+When we eat a delicious meal, we feel nourished and content; a warm and comfortable house makes us feel safe.
+Family and the people we love (and who love us back) are our security net.
 The company of a good friend is precious and nurturing.

-I think we don't need to get rid of fear.
-We can make it our ally.
-We need to be in touch with our inner world, and form a strong inner core which is what enables us to know who we are, what is good for us, what we want and where we are going.
+We don't need to get rid of that fear, but instead make it our ally.
+We need to be in touch with our inner world, to form a strong core that enables us to know who we are, what is good for us, what we want and where we are going.
 This is what we want our children to have; this is who we want them to be.